python/devguide/gitbootcamp.rst

    So you can ``git push`` if the pull request author checked "Allow edits from maintainers" when creating the pull request.

 .. _accepting-and-merging-a-pr:

-Accepting and Merging A Pull Request
+Accepting and Merging a Pull Request
 ------------------------------------

 Pull requests can be accepted and merged by a Python Core Developer.